 Active inference: curiosity emerges for free from minimizing surprise — 48% vs 100% on a foraging task.

 TL;DR: Most AI agents chase rewards — they pick whatever action scores the most points.
-I tried a different, brain-inspired goal: avoid surprises.
+I wanted to see what happens if you build one that just tries not to be surprised.
 Something neat happened — the agent became curious without being told to.
-It goes looking for information before acting, and that takes it from 48% to 100% on a simple task. ~100 lines.
+It goes looking for information before acting, and that takes it from 48% to 100% on a simple task.

 Two different ways to make decisions